Mounusha25/CEE501_Final_project/PROJECT_DESCRIPTION.md

 ## What We're Doing

-We built a **graduate-level machine learning system** that predicts building energy performance and helps Seattle comply with Building Energy Performance Standards (BEPS).
+We built a **Machine learning system** that predicts building energy performance and helps Seattle comply with Building Energy Performance Standards (BEPS).

 ## The Real-World Problem